microsoft/coyote/README.md

 ![Build and Test CI](https://github.com/microsoft/coyote/actions/workflows/test-coyote.yml/badge.svg?branch=main)
 ![CodeQL](https://github.com/microsoft/coyote/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)

-Coyote is a .NET library and tool designed to help ensure that your code is free of concurrency bugs.
+Coyote is a testing library and tool that helps ensure that your C# code is free of annoying concurrency bugs.

 It gives you the ability to reliably *unit test the concurrency* and other sources of nondeterminism (such as message re-orderings, timeouts and failures) in your C# code.
 In the heart of Coyote is a scheduler that takes control (via binary rewriting) of your program's execution during testing and is able to systematically explore the concurrency and nondeterminism to find safety and liveness bugs.
 The awesome thing is that once Coyote finds a bug it gives you the ability to fully *reproduce* it as many times as you want, making debugging and fixing the issue much easier.

-Coyote is used by several teams in [Azure](https://azure.microsoft.com/) to systematically test their distributed systems and services, finding hundreds of bugs before they manifest in production.
+Coyote is used by several teams in [Azure](https://azure.microsoft.com/) to test their distributed systems and services, finding hundreds of concurrency-related bugs before they manifest in production.
 In the words of an Azure service architect:
 > Coyote found several issues early in the dev process, this sort of issues that would usually bleed
 > through into production and become very expensive to fix later.